readium/readium-lcp-server/README.md

   The sub-properties of the "links" section are:
   - "hint": required; location where a Reading System can redirect a User looking for additional information about the User Passphrase.
-  - "publication": optional, templated URL; location where the Publication associated with the License Document can be downloaded.
+  - "publication": optional, templated URL; location where the encrypted Publication associated with the License Document will be downloaded from the Web.
-    For testing puroposes only, the license server exposes such content using a REST method described [here](/readium/readium-lcp-server/wiki/License-Server#fetch-an-encrypted-publication).
     The publication identifier is inserted via the variable {publication_id} (which should soon be renamed {content_id}).
+    The license server exposes such content using a REST method described [here](/wiki/License-Server-API#fetch-an-encrypted-publication).
+As the license server is not directly accessible from the Web, The proxy server which must be set up by the provider will use this access point internally.
   - "status": optional, templated URL; location of the Status Document associated with a License Document.
     The license identifier is inserted via the variable {license_id}.